Nathan Healy

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
 Understanding how seasons affect your solar system helps set realistic expectations for your investment.

-Eugene’s cloudy reputation shouldn’t deter solar consideration.
-Despite frequent overcast days, the city receives adequate sunlight for effective solar energy production year-round.
+Eugene’s cloudy reputation shouldn’t discourage you.
+Despite frequent overcast days, the Pacific Northwest receives ample annual sunlight for effective solar production when systems are properly designed.

 Solar Production in Eugene by Month